 A Bachelor of Arts degree in the Humanities typically consists of a major subject (120 credits) and a minor subject (40 credits).
 You are also required to attend the "Überfachliche berufsorientierte Qualifikationen" (Interdisciplinary career preparation) module (20 credits) and complete an internship.
 Please click here to find out more about studying for a Bachelor of Arts degree in the Humanities.

 Please check the Exam regulations (partly in German) for more information about the programme structure.

 Internship and study abroad

-An 8-week internship (minimum) is mandatory.
-You can also include an internship semester in your studies.
+You can choose to do a short internships of 8 weeks or an internship semester.
 The Departmental Internship Office will help you to find a suitable internship.

 You can choose between a six-month internship semester or semester abroad.
 The university promotes study abroad via Erasmus+ and numerous other exchange programmes.

 Impressions from students and lecturers